 If we stay with the shoe store, a possible campaign structure could look like this:

-Keep in mind that you can only manage 20.000 product targets within an ad group, so if you have more than 20.000 products and you want to cover all of them you will have to create several campaigns with inventory filters or setup a multiple ad group approach.
+Keep in mind that you can only manage 20.000 product targets within an ad group.
+Therefore, if you have more than 20.000 products and you want to cover all of them, you have to create several campaigns with inventory filters or setup a multiple ad group approach.
 This means you add all your item ids explicitly as product targets and exclude the “all other items”-partition.
 If an ad group reaches its full capacity create the next ad group – rinse and repeat.
 If you do not exclude the “all other items”-partition all ad groups will target all of your products (specified by the inventory filter at the campaign level) and your bids will not apply they way you want them to be applied.
 Do not forget to create a fallback campaign, which is targeting all products if you are excluding the “all other items”-partition.
 This is very crucial especially if your product range is very dynamic or you change something on your feed structure.

 How do we design campaign structures with Whoop!?

 Generally speaking, the campaign structure itself is secondary for us or rather the way how you get to a structure based on item id level does not matter.
 We always operate on item id level and add/remove new or old products to the structure via the Google Adwords API on a daily basis.
-So the campaign is always up to date and every product bid can be adjusted.
+By doing so, the campaign is always up to date and every product bid can be adjusted.

 Why do we do that?